alexconst/alexconst.github.io/_drafts/ansible.md

 The advantage of using a provisioning tool like Ansible is that by using its configuration files it makes the whole process reproducible and scalable to hundreds or thousands of servers.
 With the benefit that these configuration files can be put under version control.

 An Ansible recipe is composed by:
-- one or more YAML files, which define the tasks to be executed,
+- one or more YAML playbook files, which define the tasks to be executed,
 - an inventory file, where target host machines are listed and grouped, and
 - an optional Ansible configuration file.